bliu5379/PayPal-PowerBI-Custom-Visuals/README.md

 ![PayPalDonutChartKPI screenshot](https://raw.githubusercontent.com/bliu5379/PayPal-PowerBI-Custom-Visuals/master/assets/screenshot.png)
 # Overview
 Each KPI can be visualized as donut chart.
 The visual is used to represent the percentage of data.
 It consists of an outer ring and an inner ring.
-You can adjust the thickness of the line, the radius, the color of the display, and so on.
+You can change thickness and color of the rings,  font size and color of the display, as well as the visual background color.

 ## Data fields
 **Single Value**